luannamorim/luannamorim/README.md

 # Hey, I'm Luann ツ

-Backend Engineer transitioning into AI Engineering, based in Brazil.
+Software Engineer, based in Brazil.

 Currently pursuing a degree in Software Engineering and a postgraduate degree in Artificial Intelligence at PUC Minas, with a background in Finance and professional experience in the field.